Zap templates

 • Include tips at the end.
 If your Zap Template requires extra setup for filters or other steps, or if it doesn’t cover all use cases users may expect, include a sentence at the end to clarify.
 Start the tip with Note:, and format the entire note in italics with Markdown formatting.
 For example: *Note: Add the tag you want to the Zap's [Filter](https://help.zapier.com/hc/en-us/articles/8496276332557) step.*

-Note: Always write unique descriptions for each Zap template—we will reject Zap templates that use the same descriptions but only replace app names.
+Note: Always write unique descriptions for each Zap template — Zap templates that use the same descriptions but only replace app names, or those that duplicate the Zap template title, will be rejected.

-Once you’ve written and added your Zap template title and description, it’s time to save and test your work.
-Select Draft from the Zap Template Visibility menu and click the Save button.
+Once you’ve added your Zap template title and description, click Save Draft.

-You should then try using the Zap template to make sure it works as expected.
-Open your Zap Template dashboard, click the gear icon beside the Zap template you built, and select Copy Link.
-Open that link in a new tab or window, and follow the steps to set up and turn on the Zap—and make sure everything looks and works correctly.
+Now try using the Zap template to make sure it works as expected.
+Open your Zap Template dashboard, click the ... icon beside the Zap template you built, and select Create Zap.
+A new window will open, creating a Zap from the Zap template.
+Click through each step of the Zap, validate everything works as expcted, and that you can turn the Zap on.

 5. Submit Zap template for review